mlbowser/journal2020/content/Journal_2020.md

 To do:

-  - ~~Record notes from Sandpiper Lake treatment~~
+  - ~~Record notes from Sandpiper Lake treatment.~~
-  - Finish putting away equipment
+  - ~~Finish putting away equipment.~~
-  - Review spruce genetics document
+  - Review spruce genetics document.
-  - Non-native plant photos to Lynnda
+  - Non-native plant photos to Lynnda.

 I made a quick map of the distribution of *Elodea* at Sandpiper Lake based on a rake throw survey.

 ![Map of *Elodea* detections at Sandpiper Lake.](2020-08-17_Sandpiper_elodea_map.jpg)
 Map of *Elodea* detections at Sandpiper Lake.
+Red dots indicate detections; white dots indicate non-detections.
+The two red balloons marked “E” mark the approximate limits of the infestation.

+Jake and I put away all of the equipment from the Sandpiper Lake treatment.

 # Appendixes